zivc/zivc.github.com/_posts/2016-02-08-a-better-way-of-deploying-your-sailsjs-application-to-a-production-environment.md

 ---
 layout:     post
-title:      A better way of deplpying your SailsJS application to a production-esque environment
+title:      A better way of deploying your SailsJS application to a production-esque environment
 date:       2016-02-08 18:52:30
 summary:    Sails does it good but we don't need to compile our assets everytime we lift
 categories: sails